monix/monix-nio/README.md

 # monix-nio

-Java NIO utilities for usage with Monix
+Java NIO utilities for usage with Monix.

+Work in progress, will announce when ready.